-Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers along with regulated health and social care professionals in England and Wales, to report to the police where they discover that FGM appears to have been carried out on a girl under 18.
+Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers along with regulated health and social care professionals in England and Wales, to report to the police where they discover that 'FGM appears to have been carried out on a girl under 18'.
 Those failing to report such cases will face disciplinary sanctions.
-Teachers must personally report to the police cases where they discover that an act of FGM appears to have been carried out.
+It will be rare for teachers to see visual evidence, and they should not examine pupils.
 Unless the teacher has a good reason not to, they should also still consider and discuss any such case with the school or college's designated safeguarding lead and involve children's social care as appropriate.
 The duty does not apply in relation to at risk or suspected cases.